 - n.
 The Applicant's claim that the Organization violated section 3.7(b) of ST/AI/2013/4 is inapposite.
 Section 1.1 of that Administrative Instruction sets out the scope and procedure under which the United Nations Secretariat may directly engage individual consultants and individual contractors for temporary assistance in order to respond quickly, flexibly and effectively to organizational priorities. - o.
 MONUSCO did not engage LAs under the framework of ST/AI/2013/4.
 Rather, the Mission decided to engage individual contractors under agreements administered by UNOPS which are governed by the UNOPS Financial Regulations and Rules. - p.
 Insofar as the Applicant claims that the award of individual contracts by UNOPS violated any rules, such a violation would not render the non-renewal of the Applicant's appointment unlawful.
 The Applicant was not entitled to be engaged under an individual contract with UNOPS. - q.
-If indeed the engagement of the Applicant under a UNOPS agreement contravened UNOPS contracting rules as the Applicant claims, the remedy is not monetary compensation for the Applicant, but rather the voiding of the said contract.
+If indeed the engagement of the Applicant under a UNOPS of his post by the General Assembly which by itself is akin to a country's constitution, the higher norm, and the supreme organ of the Organization.